What is legal aid?

 The legal aid system in Nigeria is guided by the Legal Aid Act of 2011.
 The Act establishes a Legal Aid Council responsible for ensuring that the provisions of the Act are implemented and promoted.

-A person whose income does not exceed the national minimum wage.
+A person whose income does not exceed the national minimum wage can access legal aid.
 However, in exceptional circumstances, a person whose earning exceeds the national minimum wage may be granted legal aid service.

 Section 19(2) of the Legal Aid Act states that it shall be the duty of all police officers and courts to inform an accused person of their entitlement to the services of a legal practitioner from the moment of their arrest; and if such suspect cannot afford the services of a legal practitioner, to notify the Council of their desire to be represented.

-A law clinic is a law office in a university managed by law students providing pro bono or voluntary services.
-A law or legal clinic provides free legal aid services to members of the public, thus, complementing access to justice.
+A law clinic is a law office in a university managed by law students providing voluntary services.
+A law or legal clinic provides free legal aid services to members of the public.

 By virtue of Section 17 of the Legal Aid Act, law clinics are authorised to provide legal aid or assistance to persons who are entitled to legal aid.